-Academic departments work with the Division of Enrollment Management in accurately promoting Messiah distinctives, majors, programs, and opportunities offered to our students.
+Academic departments work with the Division of Enrollment Management in accurately promoting Messiah distinctives, majors, programs, and opportunities offered to our students (II.6.At a Glance).
 Print publications, email communication, social media updates, and the Messiah.edu website are among the communication platforms utilized.
 The University catalogs, which are updated annually, contain all changes in policy and programming.

-Our active Athletics Communications Department maintains the vibrant and oft-visited goMessiah.com website of exciting athletic competition, player profiles, stats, and numerous offerings for live streaming athletic contests.
+Our active Athletics Communications Department maintains the vibrant and often visited goMessiah.com website of exciting athletic competition, player profiles, stats, and numerous offerings for live streaming athletic contests.
 Other livestreaming events include Messiah's baccalaureate and graduation ceremonies each spring.

-Messiah's Department of Safety distributes safety communiques, including Clery Act reporting, weather advisories, and other campus safety announcements.
+Messiah's Department of Safety distributes safety communiques, including Clery Act reporting, weather advisories, and other campus safety announcements (II.6.Policy and Procedures for Timely Warning Notice and Emergency Notification).
 These are distributed via email and RAVE Text Alerts.
 The Messiah student community may also access news and events through the Today At Messiah internal webpage.
 Employees also have access to a weekly newsletter entitled "The Intercom."
 Committee agendas and minutes for educators and staff are regularly posted through the Messiah University Canvas site.